 “Being a victim of the state in no way entitles someone to use the state against anyone else.
 Since socialist policies are such an inefficient drain on the economy, it is inevitable that people’s grievances will far outweigh the capacity of the state to compensate them.
 Moreover, the state does not have its own resources and it can only ‘compensate’ people by robbing from others.”

 However, what Walter Block and perhaps even Hoppe failed to realize is that immigration restrictions need not be enforced by the State.
 Private citizens may form organizations like the Minuteman Project in order to patrol the borders and other “public” areas for potential uninvited foreign invaders.
-If any foreigner is unable to produce verifiable evidence that he was invited by a domestic property-owner, then members of such organizations may rightfully evict these trespassers.
-In this way such immigration restrictions may be enforced without requiring extra involvement or expenditures by the State.
-Finally, such private organizations would only be permitted to patrol “public property” and private property whose respective owner granted express permission.
+If any foreigner is unable to produce verifiable evidence that he was invited by a domestic property-owner, then members of such organizations may rightfully evict (or to use Hoppe’s catchphrase: physically remove) these trespassers.
+In this way, such immigration restrictions may be enforced without requiring extra involvement or expenditures by the State.
+Finally, such private organizations would only be permitted to patrol “public” property and personal private property whose respective owner granted express permission.

 Addendum: answers to common objections